|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Classic Fish and Chips are a British institution, and they are one of our national dishes and everyone loves them.
+Classic Fish and Chips are a British institution, and they are one of the national dishes that everyone can't help but love.
 You can buy them from one of the thousands of fish and chip shops all over the country - including the world famous Harry Ramsdens, or you can make them at home.
-By classic, it means fish and chips as they have always been using either Cod, Pollock or Haddock, a deep crispy batter and chips, not fries.

 - 2 ounces/55 grams all-purpose flour